You can write a book in one month

 Most writers speak of snacking and carbo-loading while writing.
 My motor runs on coffee and tea so I keep a mug filled at all times.
 Keeps me hydrated.
 When I run out, I rev up my engine by taking a break to fill my mug again.
 (Even I’m getting tired of the metaphor, but it’s so hard to stop.)

 BTW, I’d switch to decaf by noon or I’d be so hyperactive, I wouldn’t be able to sit still.

 Taking breaks from writing

 This is the BIGGEST change I made.
-Instead of pounding the keys for hours on end, I forced myself take breaks.
-I’d eat a meal, watch a half hour of a movie and do a puzzle, run errands, read, take a walk, go skiing, anything to get my mind off my writing.
+Instead of pounding the keys for hours on end, I forced myself to take breaks.
+I’d eat a meal, watch a half-hour of a movie and do a puzzle, run errands, read, take a walk, go skiing, anything to get my mind off my writing.
 Later, sometimes much later, I’d hit it hard again.

 Writing trick alert!